 To take upon ourselves the name of the Knights Templar in the 21st Century is quite an assumption!
 In this age of “political correctness” the very idea would be most repulsive to those peaceniks and unrealistic idealists.
 Such a culture evolved in Jerusalem after the death of King David under the leadership of David’s son, King Solomon.
 We can read about this period in the Book of Solomon’s Song 4:4.
 It reads, …”the tower of David builded for an armory, whereon there hang a thousand bucklers, all shields of mighty men.”

 Our day is much like Solomon’s.
 Compromise abounds, lethargy rules and complacency is the cure!
 Never in the history of the world has there been a greater need for men and women of integrity and principle!
-In a world where 1 Christian is killed every 11 minutes, undefined Christianity is no problem for anyone!
+In a world where one Christian is killed every eleven minutes, empty weak Christianity is no problem for anyone!
 We have elevated personality above character in every sphere.
 We seek entertainment in church instead of worship.
 We embrace tolerance instead of truth.
 We value success over substance, and we place the need of man over God and His glory.

 It was in such a world as ours that the Knights Templar marched with integrity and honor and by the Grace of Almighty God, made a difference.
 So can we in our day.
 The current cultural and societal trends must be reversed or Western Culture (which has had an overall positive impact on world culture) will be entirely lost.

 The moral of the story is simple: we are not just to be like the Knights Templar of old, we are the KNIGHTS TEMPLAR and we are here to show the world the glory and honor of valor, strength, courage and integrity!
 We are here to show the world the glorious red cross of Jesus Christ!
 Knights, Arise!